ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 You can find types and simple client and CosmWasm JSON schemas in https://www.npmjs.com/package/cvm-cw-types package.

-Example of usage located in https://github.com/ComposableFi/composable/blob/main/code/xcvm/index.ts .
+Example of usage located in https://github.com/ComposableFi/composable/blob/main/code/cvm/index.ts .

-For usage with React consider generating React state and query integration using cosmwasm client generator from JSON schemas.
+If you are using React, consider generating React `state` and `query` integrations using the CosmWasm client generator from JSON schemas.